 Since 1970, the Occupational Safety & Health Administration (OSHA) has provided employers with workplace safety and health standards that protect more than 130 million employees in the United States today.
 No matter the industry, every employer is responsible for maintaining a safe workplace.
-OSHA posters and signage support this by providing important warnings and promoting safe work practices.
+Appropriate signage supports this by providing important warnings and promoting safe work practices.
 Safety signs also help meet regulatory requirements.

 Here is a brief overview of the signs and labels you need to meet OSHA’s general industry standards for a safe and compliant workplace outlined in Title 29 of the Code of Federal Regulations (CFR), Part 1910.